Home

 What makes some posts more engaging than others

-The more you lurk, the better you become at contributing when you do decide to participate.
-You understand the culture, the language, and what adds value to the community.
+As a Fractional CTO, the more I lurk, the better I become at understanding what founders really need.
+I understand the culture, the language, and what adds value to the community.

 Lurking isn't about being passive, it's about being thoughtful.
-It's about learning the landscape before you try to navigate it.
+It's about learning the landscape before you try to navigate it, which helps me provide better technical guidance to founders.

 A Personal Note